Charges filed in hazing death of Florida university drum major

-ORLANDO, Florida Thirteen people were charged on Wednesday in the death of a drum major for Florida A&M University's celebrated marching band who was subjected to a brutal hazing ritual last November, a state prosecutor said.
+ORLANDO, Florida Thirteen people were charged on Wednesday in the death of a drum major for Florida A&M University's celebrated marching band who died after a brutal hazing ritual last November, a state prosecutor said.

-Rather than face murder charges, 11 of the defendants were accused of a third-degree felony for "hazing with death," punishable under Florida law by a maximum of six years in prison, said Florida State Attorney Lawson Lamar.
-Two others face a misdemeanor charge, he said.
+Eleven of the accused were charged with a third-degree felony for "hazing with death," punishable under Florida law by a maximum of six years in jail, said Florida's Ninth Circuit State Attorney Lawson Lamar.
+Two others will face a misdemeanor charge, he said.

-The charges capped a lengthy investigation into the death of Florida A&M University drum major Robert Champion, who died on a band charter bus after the university's renowned "Marching 100" band performed at the annual Florida Classic football game.
+The charges capped a lengthy investigation into the death of drum major Robert Champion, who died on a band charter bus after the university's renowned "Marching 100" band performed at the annual Florida Classic football game.

-"I was a little disappointed.
-I thought the charges would be a little harsher," said the drum major's mother, Pam Champion.
-She called for a federal law that would make hazing a more serious crime.
+"The family is very disappointed" that murder charges were not pursued, said Chris Chestnut, the lawyer for the Champion family.

-So far only one of those charged has been arrested, said officials, who declined to name any of the defendants in order not to tip them off.
-Almost all are believed to be students who were traveling on the bus with Champion.
+So far only one of those charged has been arrested, officials said.
+They declined to name any of the defendants in order not to tip them off.

-Champion's death was "nothing short of an American tragedy," said Lamar, state attorney for Orange and Osceola counties in central Florida.
-"Hazing in our nation's colleges and universities ... is a tradition we cannot tolerate in America."

-The 26-year-old's death was ruled a homicide as a result of a "hemorrhagic shock" caused by "blunt force trauma" during the hazing, according to the medical examiner's report.
+Champion's death was ruled a homicide as a result of a "hemorrhagic shock" caused by blunt force trauma during the hazing, according to the medical examiner's office.

-"His death is not linked to one sole strike but is attributed to multiple blows," said Lamar.
-"He had extensive contusions on his chest, arms, shoulder and back."
+"Robert Champion died as a result of being beaten," Lamar said.
+"His death is not linked to one sole strike but is attributed to multiple blows."

-The beating took place while the bus was parked at an Orlando hotel following a band performance at the high-profile football game.
+The beating took place while the bus was parked at an Orlando hotel following the game.

-Lamar said that under a Florida law passed last year, a hazing that results in serious bodily injury or death is considered a homicide punishable by a "felony level penalty," not a homicide warranting murder charges.
+Lamar said that under a Florida law passed last year a hazing that results in serious bodily injury or death is punishable by a "felony-level penalty," rather than murder charges.

-Chestnut said the students rode the same bus back to Tallahassee the next morning, and the bus was cleaned and put back into service.

-He said the family's own civil investigation had turned up students who said they had received text messages from alumni "on how not to get caught."

-The Champion family have said they are still searching for answers as to why their son was targeted.
-They have confirmed that he was gay, but rejected what they called "rumors" that his sexual orientation made him a hazing target.
+At a press conference in January, the drum major's parents, Robert and Pam Champion said they were still searching for answers as to why their son was targeted.
+They confirmed he was gay but rejected what they called rumors that his sexual orientation made him a hazing target.

 Pam Champion said her son was defined not by his sexuality but by his leadership skills.
 She said he was known to reject hazing.